 Most states treat a harmful exposure to toxic chemicals in the workplace as a workers' compensation claim.
 These sorts of injuries can be caused by a one-time significant exposure or by prolonged exposure over a period of time.

-If you believe you were, or currently are, exposed to toxic substances at work, you should talk to your doctor.
+If you believe you were, or currently are, exposed to toxic substances at work, you should first talk to your doctor.
 Your doctor can determine if you have any physical conditions resulting from potential chemical or toxin exposure.

 All that is required for a workers' compensation claim is that you are exposed to the dangerous substance in the course of your employment, and that the exposure caused an illness or other bodily harm.
-This is in contrast to the equivalent personal injury claim, which also requires that you prove your employer negligent.
+By contrast, proving a personal injury claim requires that you show that your employer was negligent.